dongi01/SmartIrrigation_IoTUniTN/README.md

 If you want to be able to use your Telegram bot just open your app and search for the bot that you have created, start it and enjoy!
 You can ask for the last soil moisture, enviromental brightness and temperature registered in the database, you can see data in real time activating realtimie mode (it will send you data every 10 seconds), you can ask for the last N data saved on the database and finally you can manually start and stop the pump!

+*NOTE: If you start manually the pump from the bot, the pump will run until you stop it from MSP432 menu or Telegram bot*

 Here an example of the telegram interface.

 <p align="center">